Controlling your world

 As I’m on a roll with the bio-psychosocial model I’m going to think about ‘your world’ by which I mean my world.
 I don’t know who the devil might be reading this.
 Most people I link these posts to never read more than a few lines.
 So I don’t really give a monkeys what’s happening in ‘your’ world.
 This is not a counselling session – FFS!

 If you thought – or had an expectation that I’d be unpacking each item on the mind-map – you’re in the wrong place!

 The mind-map is clearly, for the Eng-uh-lish especially – an invitation to go, “I’m so bad at discipline” or “I’m rubbish at diet and exercise.”
 In Eng-uh-land, natives of this country take pride and joy in declaring their personal incompetence.
-They think that by ‘holding their hands up’ and admitting their incompetence, that they’re better off.
+They think that by ‘holding their hands up’ and admitting their incompetence, that they’re better off or more likely to be excused.
 They really don’t know how stupid they appear – to me at least.

 In declaring their incompetence, they actually do nothing about it.
 How?
 They’re not in control and they have an acceptance of ‘things’, events and other people controlling their world.
 I know this when they say things like “I have to.….(whatever)”.
 Rarely do people ‘have to’ because of a genuine sense of duty driven from within.
 Instead they are blown willy-nilly by seemingly random events and impositions arising from domains of the social and psychological.

 I said ‘seemingly’ – because that is what it appears to them to be i.e. random events.